You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 • Postural changes caused by pregnancy

-Physiotherapy for Joint and Back Support During Pregnancy
+Physiotherapy for Joint and Back Care During Pregnancy

-Physiotherapy is a safe and effective way to support the spine, joints, and muscles during and after pregnancy.
+Physiotherapy is a safe and efficient way to care the spine, joints, and muscles during and after pregnancy.
 It helps improve posture, flexibility, and strength while addressing pregnancy-related challenges such as joint and back discomfort.
-Combining physiotherapy with gentle, pregnancy-specific chiropractic care offers comprehensive support for expecting and new mothers.
+Combining physiotherapy with gentle, pregnancy-specific chiropractic care offers comprehensive care for expecting and new mothers.

 Benefits of Physiotherapy During and After Pregnancy